Project tracking, estimating, document control, and Building Safety Act compliance. Built around how your construction business actually operates.

 This is where bespoke makes the most sense.
 A system built for a regional contractor with 30 staff costs less than two years of Procore, does exactly what that business needs, and does not charge more when the firm hires employee number 31.

 A core construction management system typically takes six to ten weeks from first conversation to live deployment.
-More complex systems with multiple modules, integrations with existing accounting software, and data migration from current tools take ten to sixteen weeks.
+More complex systems with multiple modules, financial reporting, and data migration from current tools take ten to sixteen weeks.
 We deploy in stages so your team can start using the system before the full build is complete.

 Yes.
 We build CIS verification, deduction calculation, and HMRC reporting into the subcontractor payment workflow.
 It is not an add-on or a separate module.
 It is part of how the system processes subcontractor payments.